In this blog post, Helen Fisher tells us about her journey to finding a literary agent for her debut novel, Spacehopper.

 From First Draft To Final Version

-The editor who conducted a full editorial report, via JW, suggested I make some changes.
+The editor who conducted a full editorial report, via Jericho Writers, suggested I make some changes.
 I’ve looked back in my notebook and I see I made 39 changes to Spacehopper based on her recommendations.
 It might sound like a lot, but the majority were fairly straightforward.
 Essentially the novel remained unchanged (in comparison, when I made changes to my previous novel, it was a huge task and I felt I had a different book by the time I’d edited it).

 I worked for a couple of weeks tweaking Spacehopper, and after that, without the finances to put it through another round of editorial revision, I started getting ready to submit to agents.
 I didn’t give it to anyone else to read at this stage.
 As I mentioned, patience is not my strength, and I had to get it out.